clarebirch/clarebirch.github.io/_posts/2024-12-30-My-top-reads,-watches,-listens,-and-eats-of-2024.md

 ---
 2024 was a big year.
 Weddings, funerals, big changes, small changes, new horizons, rest, great books, great music, etc. Every few months I look back at myself from 3 months ago and I do not recognise her.

 I am delighted by how much great stuff---knowledge, media, culture, music, opinion, food, history, personality---there is to imbibe.
-The more I read, the more there is to read; the more I listen, the more there is to hear; the more I think, the more there is to think.
+The more I read, the more there is to read; the more I listen, the more there is to hear; the more I think, the more there is to consider and dream up.
 You could glut yourself on it---part of why creation is oh-so important.
 Good lesson for the year.

 Anyway, these are the best things I read/watched/listened to/ate this year.
 I consumed a bunch of crap, but this is what I'd like to remember!
 ### {A} Books